Features

 The brute-force scan in search_similar is also fine for small-to-medium memory stores but would need an index (HNSW or similar) if the embedding count grew into the tens of thousands.

-Full Comparison: Ironclad vs OpenClaw
+Full Comparison: Roboticus vs OpenClaw

-| Dimension | OpenClaw | Ironclad |
+| Dimension | OpenClaw | Roboticus |

 |---|---|---|

-| Languages | Node.js + Python + TypeScript + Go | Rust (one language, one toolchain) |
+| Languages | Primarily TypeScript/JavaScript; plus Swift/Kotlin for native apps | Go (one language, one toolchain) |

-| Memory usage | ~500 MB (3 processes) | ~50 MB (1 process) |
+| Memory usage | Varies by enabled channels, models, and companion apps | ~50 MB (1 process) |

-| Proxy latency | ~50ms (Python aiohttp) | ~2ms (in-process, persistent pool) |
+| Proxy latency | No official vanilla latency benchmark published | ~2ms (in-process, persistent pool) |

-| Cold start | ~3s (Node.js) + ~2s (Python) | ~50ms |
+| Cold start | Depends on Node runtime, onboarding state, and enabled services | ~50ms |

-| Binary size | ~200 MB (node_modules + pip) | ~15 MB static binary |
+| Binary size | npm/pnpm package + Node runtime (not a single static binary) | ~15 MB static binary |

-| Database | 5 storage layers (JSONL, PostgreSQL, SQLite, JSON, MD) | 1 unified SQLite (28 tables, WAL) |
+| Database | State in ~/.openclaw (JSON/JSONL + SQLite-backed components) | 1 unified SQLite (35 tables, WAL) |

-| Model routing | Rule-based fallback only | Heuristic complexity routing + rule-based fallback |
+| Model routing | Primary model + fallback model chain | Heuristic complexity routing + rule-based fallback |

-| Semantic cache | None | 3-level (exact, embedding, tool TTL) |
+| Semantic cache | No documented 3-level semantic cache in vanilla setup | 3-level (exact, embedding, tool TTL) |

-| Injection defense | 8 regex checks | 4-layer defense (regex + HMAC + output + behavioral) |
+| Injection defense | Documented gateway security controls (no published 4-layer pipeline equivalent) | 4-layer defense (regex + HMAC + output + behavioral) |

-| Agent-to-agent | No mutual auth | Zero-trust (ECDSA, ECDH, AES-256-GCM) |
+| Agent-to-agent | Gateway pairing + token/password auth model | Zero-trust (ECDSA, ECDH, AES-256-GCM) |

 | Financial | x402 topup only; USDC idle | x402 + yield engine (4-8% APY) |

-| Dashboard | Next.js (separate process, read-only) | Embedded SPA (read + write, 41 routes) |
+| Dashboard | Gateway-served web control UI | Embedded SPA (read + write, 74 routes) |

-| Plugin system | Markdown skills only | Dual-format skills + plugin SDK (6 languages) |
+| Plugin system | Skills + extensions + plugin SDK | Dual-format skills + plugin SDK (6 languages) |